 It is organised by My Reader’s Block, an Australian site 🙂 and you can read all the details HERE.

 The key is to sign up to a mountain of books you are going to read, and report on your progress quarterly.
-The books that count are ones you have in your possession on January 1st 2017 – no additions and ARCs or anything like that afterwards, although I am including library books for long-standing titles on my list.
+The books that count are ones you have in your possession at the end of the previous year – no additions and ARCs or library books, or anything like that afterwards.
 As usual with these challenges you can upgrade to a higher level if you find you’re doing well, but you can’t downgrade.

 Why not sign up to read your own pile – the basic level is 12, or one a month.